thanawat-ku/nihon_packing/docs/action.md

 # Action

-***Action** is the logic to connect the Domain and Responder.
-It invokes the Domain with inputs collected from the HTTP Request, then invokes the Responder with the data needed to build an HTTP Response.*

-## Collaborations

-1. The web handler receives an HTTP Request and dispatches it to an Action.

-2. The Action invokes the Domain, collecting any required inputs to the Domain from the HTTP Request.

-3. The Action then invokes the Responder with the data it needs to build an HTTP Response (typically the HTTP Request and the Domain results, if any).

-4. The Responder builds an HTTP Response using the data fed to it by the Action.

-5. The Action returns the HTTP Response to the web handler sends the HTTP Response.

-## Single Action Controller

 Each **Single Action Controller** is represented by a dedicated class or closure.

 The *Action* does only these things: